hth313/boost41/doc/stack.rst

 Buffer keeping
 ==============

-The stack is created as needed and will remain until you pop values from it or explicitly delete it.
+The stack is created as needed and will remain until you have popped all  values from it or explicitly delete it.
 The buffer will be deleted at power on if the stack is empty.
-This will reclaim the two registers used for an empty stack.
+This will reclaim the two remaining registers (header and trailer).

 .. note::